hnatekmarorg/llm-eval/output/qwen3-235b-thinking-01_translation.md

 On the poplar above the lake,
-the Water Goblin sat at twilight:
+The Water Sprite sat as evening fell:
-"Shine, little moon, shine,
+"Shine, little moon, shine so bright,
-so I can sew my thread.
+So I can sew by your light.

-I'm sewing, sewing little shoes
+Sewing, sewing little shoes,
-for dry land and water's flow,
+For dry paths and streams so slight:
-shine, little moon, shine,
+Shine, little moon, shine so bright,
-so I can sew my thread.
+So I can sew by your light.

-Today is Thursday, tomorrow Friday—
+Today's Thursday, tomorrow Friday—
-I'm sewing, sewing my little coat,
+Sewing, sewing my coat with glee:
-shine, little moon, shine,
+Shine, little moon, shine so bright,
-so I can sew my thread.
+So I can sew by your light.

-Green gown, red little boots,
+Green dress, red shoes, ready to wed,
-tomorrow's my wedding day,
+Tomorrow my wedding day's ahead:
-shine, little moon, shine,
+Shine, little moon, shine so bright,
-so I can sew my thread."
+So I can sew by your light."